-We often worry what your partner will think of you if you tell them what you really want.
+We often worry about what our partner will think of us if we tell them what you really want.
 It can feel impossible to get the words out of your mouth.
 So we end up not asking at all.

 Feeling Safe It is essential for your nervous system to relax so that you feel safe on a subconscious level.
 So try not to feel annoyed with yourself if any of these ring true for you.